 - Overall feel: What is the garlic press made of?
 What parts and accessories does it include?
 How functional is the design?

 - Durability: Is the garlic press made to last?
 Will it show wear over time?

-- Cleanup/storage: How easy is the garlic press to clean?
+- Cleanup and storage: How easy is the garlic press to clean?
 How do you store all the parts of the press together?

 - Efficiency: Is it easy to operate?
-How fine and uniform is the garlic that is pressed through?
+How fine and uniform is the garlic after it's pressed through?

 - Overall value: Is it worth the investment?

 Why should you invest in a garlic press?

 Without culinary school-grade knife skills, the average home cook may not be able to reach their desired minced garlic texture without the help of a garlic press.
 A garlic press not only gives you a very fine mince, but it also evenly minces garlic so that its flavor will be uniformly distributed throughout your dish.